What are the Foreign Students’ Secretariat’s office hours? And where?

 Please note: some Semmelweis departments require that you do a special registration via Neptun for their summer practice.
 About details and departmental regulations, please consult your tutor.

 What is my tuition per semester?

 All continuing students will remain on the same fee rate as when they first enrolled in the program.
-Students who take a semester off keep their original tuition fee.
-Transfer students pay the highest tuition fee in force in the actual academic year.
+Students who take a semester off, failed a year, or transferred from another university has to pay the tuition fee of that specific year they join the program (again).

 If I haven’t paid my tuition fee by the due date will I be charged a late fee?